a-schneider-fmi/balloon-operator/README.md

 ## Author

-Balloon Operator is written by Andreas Schneider <andreas.schneider@fmi.fi>
-at the Finnish Meteorological Institute in Sodankylä.
+Balloon Operator has been written by Andreas Schneider at the Finnish Meteorological Institute in Sodankylä (new email address: andreas1.schneider@t-online.de).

 Finnish translation by Pauli Heikkinen.